-While showing is vital to an engaging novel, telling is equally vital to a novel that doesn’t drag.While showing is vital when writing novel, telling is equally vital to ensure that novel doesn’t drag. #amwriting Click To Tweet
+While showing is vital to an engaging novel, telling is equally vital to a novel that doesn’t drag.While showing is vital for writing a novel, telling is equally vital for ensuring that novel doesn’t drag. #amwriting Click To Tweet

 When writing your novel here are a few things to keep in mind to help strike a balance:

 #1: In movies the scenery becomes background noise while the action and characters are the focus.
 Strike a similar balance in your novel.
 When introducing a place, take the time to show it.
 From then on, don’t be afraid to call it by name.

 #2: Only show details that matter most.
 In a scene where there are five things to show, pick the two that will best illustrate your story.

 #3: Don’t ignore showing during action scenes, but keep your prose concise to maintain the pacing.

 #4: When writing your first draft focus on getting the words on paper.
 Then go back while self-editing to infuse your novel with showing.